htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

   on hold.
 The new parameter :macro:`DOCKER_SKIP_IMAGE_ARCH_CHECK` skips this.
   :jira:`2661`

+- Added a configuration template, :macro:`use feature:DefaultCheckpointDestination`.
+  :jira:`2403`

 Bugs Fixed:

 - If HTCondor detects that an invalid checkpoint has been downloaded for a